vm75/native.dart/wasm_ffi/README.md

   using((Arena arena) {
     final cString = name.toNativeUtf8(allocator: arena).cast<Char>();
     return bindings.hello(cString).cast<Utf8>().toDartString();
-  }, library.memory); // library.memory is optional if only one module is loaded
+  }, library.allocator); // library.allocator is optional if only one module is loaded
 ...

 ```